-You can now apply with Studyportals to one of our partner universities abroad.
-You can apply whenever you want, and it won't cost you anything.
+And, speaking of websites that can help you with your application process, you should know that you can apply to your dream degree through Studyportals.
+You can now apply to one of our partner universities abroad.
+You can do this whenever you want, and it won't cost you anything.

 Check the available Masters and see which of the degrees match your background and interests.
 Start the application process by filling in your student profile.
 You will soon get contacted by one of our application counsellors who will assist you further.
 We’ll then apply on your behalf.
-Fingers crossed!

-5. Write your own motivation letter
+5. Write a great motivation letter

 Some universities will require a motivation letter.
 You will find many examples on the internet on how a motivation letter should look like.
 However, it would be better for you to stand out a bit.